p-adema/info-vis/_sources/docs/reflection.md

 codeblocks inside the story, which gives it the clean look it still has today.

 Below is a list of the feedback provided from group R3 and R4, as well as the TAs:
-- Have a look at maturnity leave for women and see if that could be a reason why women are getting less paid than men.
+- Have a look at maturnity leave for women and see if that could be a reason why women are getting less paid than men
-- All graphs should have captions, as some of them still don't have one.
+- All graphs should have captions, as some of them still don't have one
 - Add a regression line for the "Gender Ratio of Position vs Pay Gap" graph
-- Add missing dataset-preprocessing, reflection, and work-distribution pages in the notebook.
+- Add missing dataset-preprocessing, reflection, and work-distribution pages in the notebook

 Later on we as a team agreed all of this was proper feedback to work one.
 Right after the day of feedback we have implemented all of the above feedback.